Triggers and Treasures

 I've admired plenty (both real and imagined), but I’ve never needed a single character to get through something.
 But I get it.

-The closest I've come (and honestly still do) is Marvel.
+The closest I've come (and still do, honestly) is Marvel.

 Which sounds...honestly kind of tragic now that I see that all typed out.